Our Team – Milwaukee

-Kellie J. Sigh has more than 25 years working in the private and public school sectors.
+Kellie has more than 25 years working in the private and public school sectors.
 Kellie has extensive knowledge of the Milwaukee funder community and experience in cultivating relationships.
 She has a track record of building and cultivating valuable partnerships in service of students.
-Kellie’s experience and connections with Milwaukee Public Schools, her passion for students, and her approach to building and maintaining effective, healthy and whole teams set Kellie up for success in this role.
+Kellie’s experience and connections with Milwaukee Public Schools, her passion for students, and her approach to building and maintaining effective, healthy and whole teams adds value to her role as executive director.

 Owner, Retailing In Focus, LLC

 Dick Seesel has been a supporter of College Possible Milwaukee since 2010, has served on the local board since its inception, and is the current board chair.

 Dick is the principal of Retailing in Focus, a consulting firm that has worked with retail and wholesale clients along with investors in the retail industry.
 From 1982 to 2006, he worked at Kohl's Department Stores (most recently as a Senior Vice President) during its period of greatest growth.

 Dick attended Harvard College (AB 1976) and Northwestern University (MBA 1978) before joining the retail industry.
 His lifelong interest in retailing includes creating and teaching a class in Retailing Management to undergraduate business students at the University of Wisconsin-Milwaukee.